Skip to main content

 “It was really fun to not only go to my favorite place in the world but to learn knowledge from the company I want to work for,” she said.

-In her spare time, Bick, who is also a social media intern in the Office of Public Information and Publications, creates Disney-themed content on Instagram and TikTok.
+In her spare time, Bick, who is also a social media intern in the Office of Communications and Public Affairs, creates Disney-themed content on Instagram and TikTok.

 “It’s so much fun to do and film what you love,” Bick said.
 “This trip truly helped me find people in other chapters who share a devotion to the company as I do.”